7 Burning Halloween Questions: Answered!

 Like Christmas and the candy cane and Easter with its marshmallow Peeps, Halloween, too, has a signature sweet: the mysterious candy corn.
 Like some annual plague, the small cone-shaped candies infect our stores and molars each year before vanishing as quickly as they came.
 Comedian Lewis Black has a theory about candy corn: "All the candy corn that was ever made was made in 1914.
 They never had to make it again.
 We never eat enough of it.
 We only eat two or three or four pieces apiece.
 So, literally, after Halloween the candy corn companies send out their minions.
 And they go from garbage can to garbage can and collect the corn and throw it back in the bags.
 And it appears next year."
 Good theory, but not quite right.

 Nobody knows who invented candy corn, but we do know it began to appear in the 1880s, and we know the first company to make it commercially was the Wunderle Candy Company of Philadelphia.
 Soon after, the Goelitz Confectionery Company began production of candy corn in Cincinnati in 1898.
 The process at first was daunting: a candy blend was mixed up, heated and then poured by hand into molds.
 Each mold needed three separate pours to achieve the tri-color glory that is candy corn.
-Today the process is mechanized and the tri-color composition isn't nearly as impressive as it was to the people of the 19th century, but the Goelitz Confectionery Company has never changed the recipe and continue to make the candy to this day.
-And speaking of the Goelitz Confectionery Company, they went on to invent another fairly popular candy a few decades later, although they had to change the company name to do so.
+Today the process is mechanized and the tri-color composition isn't nearly as impressive as it was to the people of the 19th century, but Goelitz has never changed the recipe and they continue to make the candy to this day.
+The Goelitz Confectionery Company even went on to invent another fairly popular candy a few decades later, although they had to change the company name to do so.
 Today they are known as Jelly Belly.